Key Takeaways

 Can trucking companies refuse to provide ECM data?

-They can attempt to delay or resist production, but discovery rules in civil litigation allow plaintiffs to compel production of relevant evidence.
-If the carrier destroyed or failed to preserve ECM data after receiving a spoliation letter, courts can impose sanctions ranging from adverse inference instructions to monetary penalties or even default judgment.
+They can attempt to delay or resist production, but discovery rules in civil litigation allow plaintiffs to seek orders compelling relevant evidence.
+If the carrier destroyed or failed to preserve ECM data after notice, courts can impose sanctions when the facts and legal standard support it.

 How long does ECM data remain available?